(Hydroxyethyl)methacrylate: Use in 3D printing

+Cosmetics

+Hydroxyethylmethacrylate is the most common ingredient in cosmetic nail products, where it is used as a resin base and in polishes, primers, coats, and gels.
+Hydroxyethylmethacrylate is also a component of cosmetics glues for the application of eyelash and hair extensions.

+As a known skin irritant, European Union regulations mandate labeling of products that contain Hydroxyethylmethacrylate, with limited compliance.
+Products are also restricted to professionals.

 Other

 In electron microscopy, later in light microscopy, hydroxyethylmethacrylate serves as an embedding medium.

-When treated with polyisocyanates, polyhydroxyethylmethacrylate makes a crosslinked polymer, an acrylic resin, that is a useful component in some paints.
+When treated with polyisocyanates, polyhydroxyethylmethacrylate makes a crosslinked polymer, an acrylic resin, that is a useful component in paints.

 Hazards

-Hydroxyethylmethacrylate is a mild skin irritant and can cause allergic skin reactions.
+Hydroxyethylmethacrylate is mildly toxic to humans but is a potent allergen.